solidrock-technology/docs/docs/guide/front-of-house/arrivals.md

 2. Ticket and Event Pass scanning
 3. Ticket Search

-You can check and change the entrance you are checking people through by clicking on the cog icon in the nvaigation bar at the bottom of the page.
+You can check and change the entrance you are checking people through by clicking on the cog icon in the navigation bar at the bottom of the page.

 ### Dashboard